April 22, 2018

 From left to right: Michael Witzke, Hans-Martin Sprungk, Nele Kreyßig, Stefan Lapenat, and Mario Sander

-The training concept must fit you
+The training concept must suit you

 blink.it for E-Learning

 E-Learning is a training method that takes place 100% online.
-The blink.it software is technically well-suited for this, and especially for short introductory courses or hard skill trainings, E-Learning is certainly a solution that works.
+The blink.it software is technically well-suited for this, and especially for short introductory courses or hard skill training, E-Learning is certainly a solution that works.

 blink.it for Blended Learning